brainkim/babel-plugin-chevrotain-serialize/README.md

+# ⚠️ This library is deprecated ⚠️

+Chevrotain version 6 and later no longer uses Function.prototype.toString, obsoleting the need for this package.
+See https://sap.github.io/chevrotain/docs/changes/CHANGELOG.html#_6-0-0-8-20-2019 for more info.

 # babel-plugin-chevrotain-serialize

 This plugin finds class declarations which inherit from `chevrotain.Parser`, serializes them, and passes this serialization into their constructor `super` calls, allowing your code to bypass parser grammar construction at runtime.
 This is especially useful if you run your code through a minifier, as you’ll no longer have to avoid mangling token names.